36890641/PortforlioProjects/README.md

                          forecast_quantity = values(forecast_quantity);
 	END

--- To see all the Triggers
+-- To see all the Triggers--

 show triggers;

--- Insert the records in the fact_sales_monthly and fact_forecast_monthly tables and check whether records inserted in fact_act_est table
+-- Insert the records in the fact_sales_monthly and fact_forecast_monthly tables and check whether records inserted in fact_act_est table--

 	insert into fact_sales_monthly
               (date, product_code, customer_code, sold_quantity)
 	values